Table of Contents

 - Mix both oils to get an evenly distributed mixture.

-- Using a cotton swab, soak up the oil mixture and apply directly to the infected skin area.
+- Soak the oil mixture using a cotton swab and apply directly to the infected skin area.

 - Repeat this process two or more times daily.